moscmh/portfolio/Time_Series/Perth_Fuel_Forecast/README.md

 * With only the given seasonal factor, the model is unable to capture the trend of the fuel price.

 ## Exogenous Feature
+&emsp;An additional feature which is maximum temperature is used to try to improve the performance of the model.
+The data was collected from [Bureau of Meterology](http://www.bom.gov.au/?ref=logo).